Farrah Abraham Denies Cannes Wardrobe Malfunction Was Done Intentionally

 Aside from attending the festival and taking in all the fashion, Abraham said that she had other things on her mind while in France.
 “I went there to figure out financing for my film that I’m working on for this screenplay on my memoir,” Abraham revealed.

 Abraham, who got her start on Teen Mom, has become notorious for being one of the most controversial of Teen Moms in the show’s history.
 This past season, after producers of the show, got wind of Abraham’s other streams of income, they felt that her other projects and personal image weren’t a good fit for the show’s brand, forcing her to choose between the two.
-That combined with Abraham’s problematic behavior on set with the show’s staff and producers, Abraham was ultimately given her walking papers, as previously reported by Inquisitr.
-Since then Abraham has been focused on projects including turning her memoir My Teenage Dream Ended into a film.
+That combined with Abraham’s problematic behavior on set with the show’s staff and producers, Abraham was ultimately given her walking papers, as previously reported by the Inquisitr.
+Since then, Abraham has been focused on projects including turning her memoir My Teenage Dream Ended into a film.